beet-software/dorm/docs/docs/apply/choose-an-engine.md

 The framework does not select an engine automatically.
 The generated `Dorm` receives the concrete engine through its constructor.

+## Choose by backend and capability

+Choose the engine that matches the backend boundary and the capabilities your application needs.
+Do not choose an engine expecting it to reproduce every feature of another backend.
+Check the capability table before relying on transactions, reactive streams, advanced filters, generated identities, or schema behavior.

+Use the common repository API for recurring operations.
+Keep native SQL, Firebase calls, MongoDB selectors, or HTTP-specific behavior beside dORM when the backend needs more expressiveness than the portable surface provides.

 To create a complete project with the selected setup, use the [showcase project generator](../quickstart/generate-a-showcase.md).
 Its